fgsreally/vite-federation/README.md

 Since it is inherently ESM dependent, it is necessary to ensure that the same dependencies must come from the same source in all parts of the project.
 If a part of the project, such as the component library, is already packaged on the CDN, and the VUE in the component library does not specify a point, this can be a problem in hot mode packaging.importmap can solve it.

-If you feel that ImportMap is not compatible, consider this repository<a src="https://github.com/guybedford/es-module-shims">es-module-shims</a>
+If you feel that ImportMap is not compatible, consider this repository <a href="https://github.com/guybedford/es-module-shims">es-module-shims</a>

 ## next plan